-Now that outgoing Prime Minister Theresa May has given her resignation speech in front of Number 10, speculation is rife as to who might be replacing her in Britain’s top job.
-While the speculative candidate list is growing, only a few Tories have formally thrown their hat into the ring.
-Of those, the gaffe-prone former foreign secretary, Boris Johnson, has emerged as the bookmakers’ favorite.
+Once outgoing Prime Minister Theresa May had given her resignation speech in front of Number 10, speculation was rife as to who might be replacing her in Britain’s top job.
+While the speculative candidate list was growing, only a few Tories formally thrown their hat into the ring.
+Of those, the gaffe-prone former foreign secretary, Boris Johnson, emerged as the bookmakers’ favorite.

 Conservative favorite and Brexit proponent Boris Johnson said June 30, 2016 he would not be running for Prime Minister of Britain.
 Johnson announced that he will not be a candidate for leadership of the Conservative party, leaving Justice Secretary Michael Gove, who supported Brexit, and Home Secretary Theresa May, who backed the remain campaign, as front-runners to lead the country.
 In all probability, Johnson had embarked on his support of the leave campaign believing the campaign would lose, but he would solidify support in the conservative wing of the Conservative Party.
 He was unprepared for victory.

 In a surprise choice, on 14 July 2016 incoming Prime Minister Theresa May named Boris Johnson as her Foreign Secretary.
 He had angered and frustrated many Brits who voted to remain, along with other European leaders who believed Britain made a great mistake.